-A. All persons using these facilities are subject to the Regulations Governing Conduct on Federal Property, as specified in 41 CFR Subpart 101- complied with.
+A. All persons using these facilities are subject to the Regulations Governing Conduct on Federal Property, as specified in 41 CFR Subpart 101-20.3.

-B. All posted Official Notices are to be
+B. All posted Official Notices are to be complied with.

 C. A valid User Pass must be prominently displayed when searching in the Group Facilities.
 User Passes are nontransferable and must be surrender upon request to authorized officials.